Ib01/MediaBeaver/README.md

 * allow for global paths i.e should  only have to enter path to movie directory once

 * look into http://acoustid.org/ and http://musicbrainz.org/ for music identification?

+* destination path rename? "naming format" or "naming and placement"?